elastic/integrations/dev/import-beats-resources/system/docs/README.md

 ## Compatibility

-The System metricsets collect different kinds of metric data, which may require dedicated permissions to be fetched and which may vary across operating systems.
+The System datasets collect different kinds of metric data, which may require dedicated permissions to be fetched and which may vary across operating systems.

 ## Metrics

 ### Core

-The System `core` metricset provides usage statistics for each CPU core.
+The System `core` dataset provides usage statistics for each CPU core.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux